 Everyone learns differently.
 We process information at our own pace, use different devices, and interact with content in ways that suit our needs.
 That’s why we want to help you create immersive 360° experiences that are accessible to all learners.

-Alt text helps learners understand the value of media files and is especially important for people who use screen readers and other assistive technologies.
+Alt text helps learners understand the value of media files and buttons, and is especially important for people who use screen readers and other assistive technologies.

-- Select the image or video in a marker or hotspot label.
+- Select the image, video, or button in a marker or hotspot label.

-- Go to the Media tab on the ribbon, click Alt Text, and enter descriptive text in the dialog that appears, as shown below.
-(The short description defaults to the name of the media file and is customizable.)
+- Go to the Label tab on the ribbon, click Alt Text, and enter descriptive text in the dialog that appears, as shown below.
+(The short description defaults to the name of the media file and is customizable.
+The long description field is grayed out for buttons.)

 - Click OK.